Points/interview-test-server/CONTRIBUTIONS.md

 ## New Assignments

-For new assignments, please add a new folder under [api](https://github.com/Points/interview-test-server/tree/master/api) and keep the work isolated to there.
+For new assignments, please add a new folder under [api](./api/) and keep the work isolated to there.
 If you wish to make improvements outside of the scope of your assignment, please submit another Pull Request.

-You can link the routes to your assignment at the bottom of [app.py](https://github.com/Points/interview-test-server/blob/master/app.py#L37).
+Your assignment should include:

+* *INSTRUCTIONS.md*: a markdown file explaining the task
+* HTML Instructions: An html page in the [templates folder](./templates/) containing similar contents to the newly created INSTRUCTIONS.md file
+* `routes.py`: A list of routes relating to this assignment.
+The root should contain instructions, the sub-routes should contain restful endpoints.
+These endpoints will be linked at the bottom of [app.py](./app.py#L40).

+_See the [tax calculator](./api/tax_calculator) assignment as an example implementation_

 ## Local Development